Forgettory and Neurodiversity

 - Revisit it – make it better next time!

-Once it is written down you have something to compare it against removing the need to rethink how you going to do something again.
+Once it is written down, you have something to compare it against, removing the need to rethink how you are going to do something again.
 It is also a great tool to go to when you have run out of road as you have already done your thinking.

 Reflect on what is happening, take stock and make sure you ask someone else to check in on your belief of what’s going on.
-It is worth pre-emptively asking someone to help with this so when you need help, they already know how to serve you best.
+It is worth pre-emptively asking someone to help so when you need support, they already know how to serve you best.

-Think about the team you work with, who loves doing certain tasks? what tasks do you love doing? how can you collaborate to get the most out of both of you?
-What tasks should neither of you be doing that can be automated or relegated?
+Think about the team you work with, who loves doing certain tasks?
+What tasks do you love doing?
+How can you collaborate to get the most out of both of you and the people you work with?
+What tasks should be automated or relegated?

 Navigating this space is tricky, especially on your own.
 If this article rings true, I would encourage you to reflect on it with someone you trust at work or reach out to a workplace coach who can help you move through this space.